Xiar-fatah/Stock-Market-Patterns/README.md

 Prepares all data using the sliding window method, it is imported into Model.py

 ## Model.py
-Is used to run the simulation.
+Is used to run the simulation, it is only adapted for univariate at the moment.

 ## Errors.py
 Contains the error calculations for the testing data.